aws-samples/eks-workshop-developers/website/docs/python/kubernetes/kubernetes-dashboard.md

 minikube addons enable dashboard minikube addons enable metrics-server
 ```
-Metrics Server collects CPU and memory usage statistics of the pods and you can monitor them using the Kubernetes Dashboard.
+Metrics Server collects CPU and memory usage statistics of the pods and nodes, and you can monitor them using the Kubernetes Dashboard.

 ## 2. Accessing Kubernetes Dashboard